chainguard-dev/edu/content/chainguard/chainguard-images/registry/authenticating.md

 chainctl auth configure-docker --pull-token
 ```

-This will print a `docker login` command that can be run in the CI environment to log in with a pull token.
+With the latest release of `chainctl`, this will print a `docker login` command that can be run in the CI environment to log in with a pull token.

 You can also pass the `--save` flag, which will update your Docker config file with the pull token directly.